vinitatandulkar/Wordpress_theme/README.md

 For optimized WordPress settings, follow these are steps here.

 1. In "Settings => Permalinks" click "Post name" and save.
-2. In "Settings => Media" uncheck "Organize my uploads into month- and year-based folders" and save.
+2. In "Settings => Media" uncheck "Organize my uploads into month- and year-based folders" and Save.
 3. In "Appearance => Menus" click "Save Menu" and check "Display location - Primary Menu".
-4. In "Appearance => Widgets" drag a widget to "Sidebar" to view them in action.
+4. In "Appearance => Widgets" drag a widget to "Sidebar" to view them in Action.

 <h1>Vintage Documentation:</h1>